Thugnasty777/compound-protocol/README.md

 REPL
 ----

-The Compound Protocol has a simple scenario evaluation tool to test and evaluate scenarios which could occur on the blockchain.
+The Vortex Protocol has a simple scenario evaluation tool to test and evaluate scenarios which could occur on the blockchain.
 This is primarily used for constructing high-level integration tests.
-The tool also has a REPL to interact with local the Compound Protocol (similar to `truffle console`).
+The tool also has a REPL to interact with local the Vortex Protocol (similar to `truffle console`).

     yarn repl -n development
     yarn repl -n rinkeby